nrking0/Blackjack/README.md

 For a deeper explanation of the rules of Blackjack, you can visit [*this website*](https://bicyclecards.com/how-to-play/blackjack/).

 -----
-*Last Updated April 3, 2021.
+*Last Updated May 3, 2021.
 Nick King, CS126, University of Illinois at Urbana-Champaign.*